Skip to content

 • Yellow card

-A booking — a formal warning from the referee for misconduct.
-Two yellow cards in the same match equal a red card and the player is sent off.
+A booking — a formal warning from the referee for misconduct such as unsporting behaviour, dissent, time-wasting, or persistent infringement.
+Two yellow cards in the same match automatically result in a red card and immediate dismissal.
+Yellow cards also accumulate across matches in a tournament, so players on bookings risk suspension if they receive another caution.